AnaVizcaya/AnaVizcaya.github.io/_pages/research.md

 author_profile: true
 ---

 My reserch can be divided in the work I have done in the KATRIN Experiment and in the TRIMS experiment.
+Below I give a quick overview of each experiment and of my work.

 ## The KATRIN Experiment